nsfwarp/memento/README.md

 # Memento scripts
-Tools and scripts for use in Memento DB
+Tools and scripts for use in Memento app for Android (untested on other platforms)

 ## Custom data sources
+The following scripts may be used to add custom data sources, that can automatically fill your entries with data, e.g. fetched from some web service.

 ### R18.com (nsfw) (src/r18autofill.js)
 Fetches information about Japanese adult video (JAV) from R18.com, e.g. id, title, genres, runtime, release date, actresses, etc.